 Flooding can happen without warning and when we least expect it.
 There are potential health risks associated with contaminated flood water such as the spread of gastroenteritis (diarrhoea and vomiting).
 The information below should be useful to help protect the health of you and your family and whānau during and after a flood event.
-A printable summary of this information is available here.

 Personal Safety and Hygiene